Top 15 Foods of Tajikistan

 8. Lagman (Spicy Soup)

-Lagman is a spicy, tasty soup that is found cuisines of Central Asian countries.
+Lagman is a spicy, tasty soup that is popular in the cuisines of Central Asian countries.
 The Tajik version of lagman, however, is prepared in a special way.
 First, a tough dough is made from flour, water, and salt and left for 30-40 minutes in a cool place.
 Then it is rolled into a sheet and cut into long, thick noodles placed in salted water.
 Then the sauce is prepared.

 Beef is cut into cubes, potatoes, carrots, bell peppers, fresh cabbage, onions, and fresh tomatoes are diced.
 This is all then mixed with chopped garlic and herbs and sautéd in hot fat.
 Once softened, a little water, salt, and pepper is poured over the fried vegetables, which simmer on a low heat for 30-40 minutes.
 For serving, the sauce is poured over the boiled noodles and they are sprinkled with herbs and some sour milk.